R/GA: 1995–2004: interactive advertising agency

 In its third nine-year cycle, R/GA changed into an interactive advertising agency and secured IBM as a client.
 At the time, IBM was consolidating advertising agencies and selected R/GA to redesign the company's five-million-page website.
 In 2001, R/GA became the Interactive Agency of Record for Nike.

 2004–2011: digital media and products

 R/GA changed its agency model to account for client's increasing demand for digital media.
 The agency expanded globally, and built a more diverse offering including mobile, social, digital advertising, and brand development.
 R/GA developed the Nike+ platform.

-2011 onwards: digital transformation
+2011–2025: digital transformation

-In 2011, the New York Times reported the company would begin to offer clients event marketing and data visualization services followed by the additions of consulting and product innovation in 2012.
-R/GA has a venture studio that develops digital products and services with start-ups; this is based on various themes from healthcare to retail.
+In 2011, the New York Times reported that R/GAwould begin to offer clients event marketing and data visualization services followed by the additions of consulting and product innovation in 2012.
+The company also set up a venture studio that develops digital products and services with start-ups; based on various themes from healthcare to retail..
+In 2021, R/GA developed Reddit’s five-second Super Bowl advertisement, which gained widespread industry attention for its unconventional format and real-time cultural relevance.
+In 2022, R/GA won a Grand Prix at the Cannes Lions Festival for the NikeSync digital experience.
+In the same year, the company was recognized as Webby’s Agency of the year.